Minimega12121/HTTP-1.1-Server-from-scratch-using-Rust/README.md

     body: Option<String>,
 }

-### Making a website handler
+### Making a Website Handler

-This is responsible for serving different files from the /public directory depending on the type of request made by the client.
+This is responsible for serving different files from the `/public` directory depending on the type of request made by the client.

 For GET requests:

-Serves index.html for the root path /.
+- Serves `index.html` for the root path `/`.
-Serves hello.html for the path /hello.
+- Serves `hello.html` for the path `/hello`.
-Serves other files if they exist in the public directory.
+- Serves other files if they exist in the public directory.
-Returns NotFound if the file doesn't exist.
+- Returns `NotFound` if the file doesn't exist.